shanepreater/gajumaru/README.md

 Welcome to the **Gajumaru** repository – your hub for onboarding and development help related to the Gaju project.

 ## 🚀 Getting Started
-### The Simple Option - Debian based systems like Ubuntu, Kali, Mint etc
+### The Simple Option
-1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start-deb.sh  && bash quick-start-deb.sh`
+1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start.sh  && bash quick-start.sh`

 That is all!
-### The Simple Option - RPM based systems like RHEL, Rocky, Fedora etc
-1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start-rpm.sh  && bash quick-start-rpm.sh`

-That is all!

 ### The More involved option
 In order to set everything up you will need to run the following scripts:
-1. `sudo ./setup-erlang.sh`
+1. `sudo ./other_distros/<system>.sh` - Where system is your system.
 2. `./setup-gaju.sh`
-3. *POST REBOOT* `./setup-scripts.sh`
+3. `./setup-scripts.sh`

 ## 🖥️ Desktop Shortcuts